 Cloud Foundry is now a well established tool for working in small batch sizes with faster feedback loops.
 Development teams use self-service platforms like Cloud Foundry to help them learn faster, eliminate plumbing and reduce wasted effort on undifferentiated activity.
-When you combine this frictionless developer experience with continuous delivery and a pull-based work system that limits WIP, like Kanban or the Pivotal Way, engineering teams become very effective at delivering more quickly in smaller chunks.
+When you combine this frictionless developer experience with continuous delivery and a pull-based work system that limits WIP, like Kanban or the VMware Way, engineering teams become very effective at delivering more quickly in smaller chunks.

 So at least we know what a working process with better flow looks like on the supply side of the software development equation, but what about the demand side, within the offices of senior executives, PMOs and architecture teams?
 Sadly, this is a place where big batch sizes have become institutionalized, as managers try to create and sustain an illusion of certainty in a world of uncertainty.

 Meanwhile, across the entire organization — even the development teams — there is rarely an understanding of how to make value-driven decisions.
 Agile methodologies ask us to prioritize features by business value but give us very little guidance on how to quantify this.
 In summary, our biggest organizational challenges remain unaddressed by the cloud-native movement.

 This is why I was so excited to see Cost of Delay appear as a topic on the schedule of the full-day Government Track at Cloud Foundry Summit North America, with a talk from Captain Bryon Kroger and Tory Galvin from the US Air Force.
 In their presentation, Tory and Bryon will explain how they used Cost of Delay to make a tradeoff decision between sticking with their traditional development process, or adopting continuous delivery and Cloud Foundry.